ar2max/NLDB-KGQA-System/Readme.md

 # The Benefits of Query-Based KGQA Systems for Complex and Temporal Questions in the LLM Era

 **Authors**
-Oleg Somov
+Oleg Somov,
-Artem Alekseev
+Artem Alekseev,
-Mikhail Chaichuk
+Mikhail Chaichuk,
-Miron Butko
+Miron Butko,
-Alexander Panchenko
+Alexander Panchenko,
 Elena Tutubalina

 ---